 - Book your stay here

 Vancouver is welcoming at any time of the year.
 But warmer months are the best, that is from April to October.
-You can expect rains in Vancouver in winter and not so much snowfall, unlike other cities of Western Canada.
+You can expect rain in Vancouver in winter and not so much snowfall, unlike other cities in Western Canada.

 Packing Item to Carry – The number 1 item to carry in your packing list is an umbrella or a poncho, for your Vancouver itinerary.
 A light warm sweater is always a good item to keep as well.